|

 believing heart that trusts in God's Word as to Jesus, and the water-baptized infant is

-considered to be "borrowing" that believing heart from believer parents (I am at a loss for
+by custom considered to be "borrowing" that believing heart from believer parents (I am at a loss for

 the Scriptural support for this).
 For those who believe in the doctrine of "the office of the